 Founded by Rodney Smith in 1980, Insight Meditation Houston (IMH) promotes the benefits of Vipassana or Insight meditation in Houston and environs.
 It has been meeting weekly since its founding.
 Our Community Dharma Leader currently is Ginger Clarkson, who was trained at the Spirit Rock Meditation Center in Woodacre, California, under Jack Kornfield and other Buddhist teachers.

 In June of 2015, IMH was recognized as non-profit public charity under section 501(c)(3) of the Internal Revenue Code.
 It is governed by a Board of Directors, whose policies are implemented by an Executive Director.

 Julie Kickham, Treasurer

 Ginger is a Board Certified Music Therapist and a Fellow of the Association for Music and Imagery.
-In addition to her private practice, she trains students internationally in the Bonny Method of Guided Imagery and Music (GIM).
-She holds a B.A. degree in music from Wheaton College in Massachusetts, an M.A. in music therapy from New York University, and an M.S. in special education from Southern Connecticut State University.
-She has taught at Yale University and the Universidad de las Américas, Puebla and currently lectures and gives workshops at The C.G.Jung Educational Center and the Hines Center for Spirituality and Prayer.
+In addition to her private practice, she has trained students internationally in the Bonny Method of Guided Imagery and Music (GIM).
+She holds a B.A. degree in music from Wheaton College in Massachusetts, a M.A. in music therapy from New York University, and a M.S. in special education from Southern Connecticut State University.
+She has taught at Yale University and the Universidad de las Américas, Puebla and currently lectures and gives workshops at The C.G.Jung Educational Center.